 In late 2027, LaForce completed his design and it was trialed and accepted by the United States as the M41 submachine gun.
 Although their XM37 had been rejected, Armat Battlefield Systems quickly purchased a production license for the M41, resulting in LaForce receiving sizeable royalty payments for the rest of his life.
 Armat began full production of the M41 in early 2028.

 The M41 uses an unconventional “double-layer” body.
 The main receiver is made of aluminum for light weight, while the outer shell is made of a heat-resistant polymer to protect the operator from the high temperatures often generated by firing.
 Because the top of the receiver is exposed to aid cooling, the large carry handle also serves to protect the operator from accidentally touching the hot metal surface.
 The M41 is a compact weapon, measuring only 33 inches long.
 This makes it comparable to the M933P carbine in terms of length, although it weighs almost two pounds more and the roles filled by the two weapons are rather different.
-It has a distinctive forward handguard with eight vent slots cut in each side and a long cut-out along the top, while the receiver is covered with an outer shell made of heat-resistant polymer to protect the user from the high temperatures the weapon generates on firing.
+It has a distinctive forward handguard with eight vent slots cut in each side and a long cut-out along the top, and the bottom of the handguard can be removed to accomodate the M339 underbarrel grenade launcher or M352 underbarrel shotgun.

 In addition to its electronic firing mechanism, the M41 features an ammunition counter display on the right side of the magazine well.
 It can be dimmed for operations in dark areas or shut off completely.
 Both it and the firing mechanism are powered by a battery installed in the gun’s pistol grip.